One Extraordinary House Call

 Portrait of John Rogers D.D.

+He was a well-known Revolutionary War preacher and clergyman to many founding fathers.
+An earlier ancestor was William Rogers (oft spelled Rodgers), who kept a handwritten log of his two years on the U.S.S.
+Macedonian, with colorful accounts of the banking ship’s dealings in gold bullion and millions of dollars’ worth of silver coins.
 The log also details Rodgers’ interactions with pirates, privateers and unfriendly governments on the ship’s epic voyage around the world.
 The official record stated that Rodgers’ superior, Capt.
 John Downes, was a military genius who outwitted Britain’s Lord Cochrane during a naval blockade.
 We paid $5,000 for the log, and while its auction value is yet to be determined, we feel it is priceless.
 We have digitized the log and shared it with scholars worldwide

 This is an archival article formerly written and is for informational purposes only.
 The valuations in this article have likely changed since it was first written.